For many women, the symptoms of ADHD begin in childhood, but the condition is not diagnosed until they reach their 30s or 40s.

 9. Low self-esteem

 When you feel like your life is in chaos, or you worry that you have to constantly hide your lack of organization from the people in your life, you can start to feel bad about yourself.
 This is more common among females than males with ADHD, probably linked to the fact that the condition is more of an internal struggle for females than it is for males.
-If you struggle with low self-esteem and other mental health issues, consider working with a licensed mental health counselor like the ones at BetterHelp.
+If you struggle with low self-esteem and other mental health issues, consider working with a licensed mental health counselor.
 They can help you change negative self-talk and get on a healing path.
 If your low self-esteem is causing you to want to hurt yourself, contact a suicide hotline immediately.

 10. Other mental health symptoms